Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Results

 \section{Results}

-We now summarize the criteria for selecting the candidate fields for deep imaging of EoR with the future SKA1-low:

-(1) located within the five regions marked with A, B, C, D and E in Figure \ref{fig:milkyway}, the radio quiet zones in the low-frequency southern sky; \\ (2) far away from the LMC, SMC and other bright, extended structures; \\ (3) containing no other bright radio sources;\\ (4) containing no bright clusters of galaxies;\\ (5) having low mean surface brightness and exhibiting low surface brightness variance;\\ (6) selecting only one field when the overlapping area of two adjacent candidate fields exceeds $20\%$
+We now summarize the criteria for selecting the candidate fields for deep imaging of EoR with the future SKA1-low:\\ (1) located within the cold regions with temperature below 30 K in the Haslam 408 MHz All-Sky Map;\\ (2) far away from the LMC, SMC and other bright, extended structures; \\ (3) containing no bright radio point sources;\\ (4) containing no massive clusters of galaxies;\\ (5) exhibiting both lowest mean surface brightness and lowest surface brightness variance;\\ (6) selecting only one field when the overlapping area of two adjacent candidate fields exceeds $20\%$;\\ (7) sidelobe contaminations well below $\sim1$ mK\\

-Although our priority choice of field of view (FoV) is 40 square degrees or $3^{\circ}.57$ in radius, twice as large as the EoR imaging fields to be planned with SKA1-low, we also provide the candidates for a smaller value of 20 square degrees or $2^{\circ}.52$ in radius for both comparison and optional choices.
-The latter matches exactly the actual size that SKA1-low will adopt for the deep imaging of EoR in terms of current observational strategy.
-The key difference between the large (40 square degrees) and small (20 square degrees) fields is the flux threshold $S_{\rm lim}$ that is used to define the so-called bright radio sources (see section 2.4).
-Using a higher cut of $S_{\rm lim}$ would ensure a sufficiently large number of candidate fields (e.g. $\ge5$) to be selected for deep imaging.
+Although our priority choice of FoV is 20 square degrees or $2^{\circ}.52$ in radius, the size that will be adopted for the deep imaging of EoR with SKA1-low in terms of current observational strategy, we also provide the candidates for a larger field of 40 square degrees or $3.57^{\circ}$ in radius for both comparison and optional choices.
+The key difference between the small (20 square degrees) and large (40 square degrees) fields is the flux threshold $S_{\rm lim}$ that is used to define the so-called bright radio sources (see section 2.4).
+Using a higher cut of $S_{\rm lim}$ would ensure a sufficiently large number of candidate fields (e.g. $\ge5$) to be selected, though the noise level would simultaneously increases.